migz58/GoogleKeepClone/README.md

 ## Build

-Run `npm build` OR `ng build --prod` to build the project.
+Run `npm run build` OR `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests